 If the price had gone the other way, I could have lost my entire investment in a heartbeat.
 In fact, I remember one trade in 2012.
 I was trading gasoline futures and there was an explosion at a Canadian refinery overnight.
 The price of gasoline spiked like four percent overnight.
 Since I had shorted the contract, betting the price would go down, then I lost over ten grand on the investment.

-There are five types of assets that trade with futures contracts.
+Five types of assets trade with futures contracts.
 You can buy or sell energies like oil, gasoline, heating oil, natural gas and ethanol.
 There are contracts for currencies with the dollar, euro, British pound, Yen and Mexican peso all heavily traded.

-You can buy or sell contracts on the direction of the stock market.
+You can buy or sell contracts in the direction of the stock market.

 There are contracts on the metals including gold, silver, aluminum and copper.
-And finally almost any agriculture commodity will have a contract so corn, wheat, soybeans, rice, coffee, cattle, hogs, you name it.
+And finally, almost any agriculture commodity will have a contract so corn, wheat, soybeans, rice, coffee, cattle, hogs, you name it.
 Most online investing platforms will allow you to open a futures account with a broker.
-There is a lot more than goes into futures trading, determining where you think the price will go and setting up your investments.
+There is a lot more that goes into futures trading, determining where you think the price will go and set up your investments.

-I’ll do a video exclusively on futures because it can be a really amazing investment.
+I’ll do a video exclusively on futures because it can be an amazing investment.

 A few tips here though.
 First, always understand the downside and catalysts for the trade to go the wrong way.
 You also need to set stop orders so if the price goes against you, you don’t lose too much money.
 It’s also a good idea to trade in a few different types of assets so that if one trade is losing money then maybe the others will support your profits.

-This next investment, currency trading, is part of that futures idea but I really like this one so wanted to give it its own section.
-Most investors don’t know it but the foreign exchange or forex market is actually the largest in the world with over $5 trillion traded every day versus less than a fifth that for stocks.
+This next investment, currency trading, is part of the idea of that future but I really like this one so wanted to give it its own section.
+Most investors don’t know it but the foreign exchange or forex market is the largest in the world with over $5 trillion traded every day versus less than a fifth that for stocks.